statamic/docs/content/collections/tags/cache.md

     type: string
     description: 'The cache key to be used, if you''d like to manually invalidate this tag pair programmatically.'
   -
+    name: tags
+    type: string|array
+    description: 'The [cache tags](https://laravel.com/docs/8.x/cache#cache-tags) this section will be using, if you''d like to invalidate this pair programmatically.
+If you use this, do not also use `key`.'
+  -
     name: scope
     type: 'string'
     description: 'Sets the [cache scope](#scope).
 Either `site` or `page`.
 Has no effect when using the `key` parameter.'